 In addition to the reduction in losses due to insect pests, the deployment of transgenic plants with insecticidal genes will also lead to reduction in insecticide sprays, reduced exposure of farm labour to insecticides, reduction in harmful effects of insecticides on non-target beneficial organisms, increased activity of natural enemies, reduced amounts of pesticide residues in food and food products.
-There has been a tremendous progress in development and deployment of transgenic plants for insect resistance (Sharma et al. 2002, James 2003).
+There has been tremendous progress in development and deployment of transgenic plants for insect resistance (Sharma et al. 2002, James 2003).
 Toxins from Bacillus thuringiensis var morrisoni have shown biological activity against the sorghum shoot fly, A. soccata.
 The B. thuringiensis toxins Cry1Ac and Cry2A are moderately effective against spotted stem borer, C. partellus, while Cry1Ac is effective against H. armigera (Sharma et al. 2004).
-Sorghum plants having cry1Ac genes has been developed at ICRISAT, and are presently being tested for resistance to spotted stem borer, C. partellus.
+Sorghum plants having cry1Ac genes have been developed at ICRISAT, and are presently being tested for resistance to spotted stem borer, C. partellus.
 Combining transgenic resistance to insects with conventional plant resistance will render plant resistance an effective component for pest management in sorghum.
 Many secondary plant metabolites such as flavonoids have been implicated in host plant resistance to insects in sorghum.
 Many compounds of the flavonoid biosynthetic pathway accumulate in response to biotic and abiotic stresses (Heller and Forkman 1993).
 Genetic engineering offers the opportunity to change the metabolic pathways to increase the amounts of various flavonoids that play an important role in host plant resistance to insect pests.
 Biotechnology also offers the opportunity to increase the production of secondary metabolites in plants to increase the levels of resistance to insect pests or inhibit the production of toxic metabolites.

 Conclusion

 Community level adoptions of cultural methods, resistant varieties, judicious nutrient and pesticide usage can help to restrict the pest population build-up and the damage caused.
 An understanding of host plant resistance mechanisms and induced resistance in plants can be utilized for interpreting the ecological interactions between plants and insect pests and for exploiting in integrated pest management in crops.
 Since the biochemical pathways that lead to induced resistance are highly conserved among the plants, the elicitors of these pathways could be used as inducers in many crops.
 The future challenge is to exploit the elicitors of induced defense in plants for pest management, and identify the genes encoding proteins that are regulated during plant response to the insect attack, which can be deployed for conferring resistance to the herbivores through genetic transformation.
 Complexity of volatile blend and large number of different herbivore enemies suggests that many of these defenses remain to be characterized.
 Improvement in precision of screening and selection criteria for resistance to insect pests, gene pyramiding and development of cultivars with multiple resistance to insect pests and diseases, identification of toxin genes for shoot fly, stem borer, and head bugs, and development of transgenic plants with resistance to insect pests and identification of molecular markers associated with resistance to shoot fly, midge, stem borer, aphids, and head bugs for use in marker assisted selection are the areas of future research for insect pest management.
-Application of these strategies in an agriculture might offer new ecofriendly approaches in insect pest management in millets.
+Application of these strategies in agriculture might offer new eco friendly approaches in insect pest management in millets.

 References

-Aruna, C., Bhagwat, V. R., Vittal, S., Hussain, T., Ghorade, R. B., Khandalkar, H. G., et al. (2011).
+Aruna, C., Bhagwat, V. R., Vittal, S., Hussain, T., Ghorade, R. B. Khandalkar, H. G. (2011).
 Genotype X Environment interactions for shoot fly resistance in sorghum [Sorghum bicolor (L.) Moench]: response of recombinant inbred lines.
 Crop Prot.
 30, 623–630. doi: 10.1016/j.cropro.2011.
 02.007

-Bennett RN, Wallsgrove RM.
-(1994).
+Bennett, R. N, Wallsgrove, R, M. (1994).
 Secondary metabolites in plant defence mechanisms.
 New Phytologist.
 127:617-633.